gamemanual0/gm0/source/docs/robot-design/drivetrains/tank.rst

 Some teams will put all four traction wheels or use all four omni wheels.
 It is not suggested to use all 4 traction wheels due to poor turning that results in this setup.
-This is caused by wheel scrub
+This is caused by :term:`wheel scrub`.
-(friction between the side of the wheel and the floor tile).
 Using omni wheels for all four wheels will result in incredible turning, with the robot rotating around its center.
 However, this advantage comes with a major loss of traction.